"To win in the marketplace you must first win in the workplace."

-Now, if you thought HR defines this framework in isolation, then STOP.
+If you thought HR defines this framework in isolation, STOP.

 Suppose the idea is to promote workplace democracy, HR can consider looping in managers, team leaders, and employee 'influencers.'
 (Remember that solitary voice shouting "Whoopee!" at employee Town Halls as everyone else begins to cheer?)

 You now have your committee - your champions for driving R&R initiatives from the forefront.